DoumanAsh/async-timer/README.md

 ## Features

-- `tokio02` - Enables event loop based timers using tokio 0.2, providing higher accuracy than regular callback based timers on Linux/BSD/Apple platforms
-- `tokio03` - Enables event loop based timers using tokio 0.3, providing higher resolution timer as `tokio02`.
+- `tokio03` - Enables event loop based timers using tokio 0.3, providing higher resolution timers on unix platforms.
 - `c_wrapper` - Uses C shim to create bindings to platform API, which may be more reliable than `libc`.
+- `std` - Enables usage of std types (e.g. Error)
+- `stream` - Enables `Stream` implementation for `Interval`

 ## Examples